What is Emotions Anonymous International?

 EA provides a warm and accepting group setting in which to share experiences without fear of criticism.
 Through weekly support meetings, members discover they are not alone in their struggles.
 We may each have different symptoms, but the underlying emotions are the same or similar.

-The International Service Center is the administrative arm of EA; the EA Board of Trustees is made up of members from across the United States.
-EA is fully supported by member contributions and material purchases.
+The International Service Center is the administrative arm of EAI; the EAI Board of Trustees is made up of members from across the United States.
+EAI is fully supported by member/group contributions and material purchases.